How does this medication work? What will it do for me?

 How should I use this medication?

-Abiraterone must be taken at least 1 hour after and 2 hours before any liquid or solid food is taken.
+Abiraterone must be taken on an empty stomach.
+Do not eat any solid food or drink any liquids for 2 hours before taking abiraterone or for at least 1 hour after taking abiraterone.
 Taking this medication with food causes the medication to be absorbed into the body quickly and may cause increased side effects.
 Swallow the medication whole with water.
 Do not break or crush the tablets.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.